KnowageLabs/Knowage-Documentation/chapter_3/create_multidimension/whatif.rst

 The name of the cube ("Sales_Edit") is the value of the edit Cube attribute of the tag scenario in the template.
 Note that the name of the dimension Version must be exactly "Version"!!

-• To create the virtual cube that will contain the mapping of the columns as in Code below.
+• To create the virtual cube that will contain the mapping of the columns as in code below.

 .. code-block:: xml
    :linenos: